 With EUPRIO’s annual conference in Poznań fast approaching, it is time for you to demonstrate your university’s professional excellence and originality by entering the 2019 EUPRIO Awards.

 The awards give members the chance to match themselves against the best European higher education communication campaigns and other public engagement activities over the past 12 months.
-The deadline for entries is 31 May, writes Nic Mitchell.
+The deadline for entries has been extended by a week to 7 June, writes Nic Mitchell.

 Each university attending our annual conference, which this year takes place in Poznań, Poland, from 16-19 June, is allowed one entry – which needs to be focused on one project.
 See here for details about what is required.
 There is no charge to enter!